joelhawksley/identity/talks/2021/slides.md

 ^ S and body

-^ S render the rows, which are exposed as an array, iterating over the collection
+^ S render the rows, which are exposed as an array,

+^ Which means iterating over the collection, check to see if it's empty, etc.

 ^ S and footer